BrendanGCollins/Project--3--Battleship/README.md

       - Examples of Colorama in use are in the screenshots above

 ## Testing
-  -  The Battleship game was thoroughly tested to ensure all features work as expected and does not contain any bugs.
+  -  The Battleship game was thoroughly tested to ensure all features work as expected and do not contain any bugs.
   - The code was passed through a linter i.e. flake8 on vs code and no errors were found.
 Screenshot included below.

 ## Manual Testing